-Some days, it might require walking through and looking over everything.
-Other days, you may need to be pulling weeds, watering, or harvesting.
+Some days, it might require walking through and looking over everything to make sure nothing looks damaged or diseased.
+On other days, you may need to be pulling weeds, watering, or harvesting.

 Don’t Be Afraid of Failure

-Even the most experienced gardeners have plant and crop failure.
+Even the most experienced gardeners have plant and crop failures.
 Gardening is a journey.
 You will learn new things every year!

 Everyone suffers a gardening loss, but don’t let it stop you from learning and pressing on.
 In 2021 I had issues with early blight of my potatoes (as you can see my disappointment in the photo above).

 Don’t Let the Size of Your Space Deter You